apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/adding-hooks.en.rst

     was left open for keep alive has new data available.

 ``TS_HTTP_TUNNEL_START_HOOK``
     Called when the transaction is processed as a tunnel.
-The tunnel can be create due to an API call, a sni.yaml configuration, or a parse failure allowed due to tr-pass.
+The tunnel can be created due to an API call, a sni.yaml configuration, or a parse failure allowed due to tr-pass.
 With this hook, a plugin can examine other information to determine whether the tunnel should be allowed or not.